elastic/kibana/packages/kbn-i18n/README.md

 - `i18n-id` - translation id to be translated
 - `i18n-values` - values to pass into translation
 - `i18n-default-message` - will be used unless translation was successful
+- `i18n-context` - optional context comment that will be extracted by i18n tools
+and added as a comment next to translation message at `defaultMessages.json`

 Angular `I18n` module is placed into `autoload` module, so it will be loaded automatically.
 After that we can use i18n directive in Angular templates: